ktauchathuranga/MorseEncoder/README.md

   delay(2000);
 }
 ```
-or you can Navigate to the Examples of the Arduino IDE and find the Example code there!
+or you can navigate to the Examples section of the Arduino IDE and find the example code there!

 ## Contributing